Magnon equilibrium spin current in collinear antiferromagnets

-where integration is over the Brillouin zone ($\mathrm{BZ}$).
-If $ \gamma_{\bf k} = \gamma_{-\bf k}$ then the equilibrium magnon spin current is zero.
-It is known that DMI can play the role of effective vector potential for magnons and it will make needed $ \gamma_{\bf k} \neq \gamma_{-\bf k}$ inequality.
-Let us show that spin currents in equilibrium are indeed non-zero by the virtue of the DMI.
+where integration is over the Brillouin zone ($\mathrm{BZ}$) and $(\mathrm{I} \rightarrow \mathrm{II})$ stands for an expression in which $\mathrm{I}$ block is substituted with $\mathrm{II}$.
+Therefore, if $ \gamma_{\bf k} = \gamma_{-\bf k}$ then the equilibrium magnon spin current is zero.
+It is known that Dzyaloshinskii-Moriya interaction can play the role of effective vector potential for magnons (for example \cite{Zyuzin2025b}) and it will make needed $ \gamma_{\bf k} \neq \gamma_{-\bf k}$ inequality.
+Let us show that spin currents in equilibrium are indeed non-zero by the virtue of the Dzyaloshinskii-Moriya interaction.